swent-epfl/mvp-prd/template/1-overview.md

 Proxima is free for all users, with the primary target audience being social media enthusiasts and explorers.

-The app will be available on both Android and iOS platforms.
+The app is now available for Android devices and will soon be available for iOS devices.